openssl/openssl/doc/designs/quic-design/stream-receive-buffers.md

 ```

 This function adjusts the current `quic_stream` data flow control limit to
-allow storing `length` of stream data before it is read by the application.
+allow storing `length` bytes of stream data before it is read by the
+application.
 OpenSSL handles sending MAX_STREAM_DATA frames appropriately when the
 application reads the stored data.